 Thanks to the success of the charity’s fund-raising and to the support of generous donors and organisations such as the Ireland Funds, Irish Heritage is currently able to offer four valuable bursaries and a special award.Apply by email

 The Music Bursary for Performance

 The Music Bursary for Performance was first awarded in 2015 and already has a distinguished list of recipients.
-The bursary, worth £5,000, is awarded to a first or second generation Irish student continuing her or his music education in Britain.
+The bursary, worth £5,000, is awarded to a student who is Irish born or first generation, continuing their music education in Britain.

 Students are nominated by this country’s leading music conservatoires and colleges to attend auditions held in the Wigmore Hall in London in November.
 The successful recipient also receives a London debut at an Irish Heritage event.

-The previous recipients of The Music Bursary for Performance are:
+The recipients of The Music Bursary for Performance are: